David A. Steinberg: Zeta Global

 of large data and AI companies.

 The company has been listed by Forbes Magazine as one of America's 50 Most Promising Private Companies and referred to as a 'Unicorn,' a "billion-dollar startup".

 Zeta calls its approach to data-driven marketing "precision marketing".
 Again in 2015, Steinberg helmed Zeta Global as it acquired the customer relationship management division of eBay's Enterprise operation, in a deal that sources near the company said was worth US$80–90 million.
 Steinberg said Zeta is finally on its way to becoming “the largest customer lifecycle management platform."

 In April 2017, Steinberg continued building Zeta Global with a $140 million fundraise with funds coming from GPI Capital and Franklin Square Capital Partners.
 Forbes reported that sources are valuing the company at close to $1.3 billion.

 Steinberg said the company is considering an IPO.
 Zeta doesn't sell its data to marketers or other outside companies but uses it to develop its consumer insights.
 Data is effectively the electricity that powers their technology platform.
 Zeta Global has the industry's third largest data set (2.4B+ identities), next to Google and Facebook, powered by demographic, locational, behavioral, transactional, and predictive signals.
 Zeta Global announced on March 1, 2021, that the company had raised $222.5 Million in their most recent debt financing funding round.
 Investors in this latest funding round included lead investor BofA Securities with Credit Suisse, Morgan Stanley, and Barclays.

 Zeta Global went public on the New York Stock exchange on June 10, 2021.

 Personal

 Steinberg is married and has four children.
-Steinberg has served on the Washington & Jefferson College Board of Trustees.
+He has served on the Washington & Jefferson College Board of Trustees.